Caesars Superdome: Professional wrestling

 The Superdome was renowned for hosting many of Mid-South Wrestling's large, "Blow Off" events that were culminations of weeks or months of feuds and rivalries.
 Bill Watts was the promoter of this territory and gained much notoriety from promotion of his events in the Superdome.

 April 19, 1986, saw Jim Crockett Promotions (in association with Bill Watts' UWF and All Japan Pro Wrestling) host the first of three annual Jim Crockett Sr. Memorial Cup Tag Team Tournaments.
 24 teams competed in a single day show with an afternoon 1st rounds and finals in the evening.
 The tournament final saw The Road Warriors prevail over Magnum T. A. and Ron Garvin.
 Besides tag team tournament the Superdome attendance of 13,000 saw NWA World Champion Ric Flair retain the title via disqualification from Dusty Rhodes and Mid-South North American Champion Hacksaw Jim Duggan beat Buzz Sawyer.

 WCW held its sixth Clash of the Champions on April 2, 1989.
 The event saw Ricky Steamboat defeat Ric Flair in a two out of three falls match 2–1 to retain the NWA World Heavyweight Championship, arguably one of the greatest matches of all time.
 Clash VI was held on the same day as WrestleMania V and on free TV in an attempt to hurt the PPV rating.

 On January 13, 1997, WCW Monday Nitro was also broadcast from the Superdome.

-WWE's flagship pay-per-view WrestleMania has been hosted at the Superdome twice.
-It first hosted WrestleMania XXX on April 6, 2014, an event which notably featured Brock Lesnar ending The Undertaker's long-standing WrestleMania winning streak.
-WrestleMania returned to the Superdome in 2018 for WrestleMania 34.
+WWE's flagship pay-per-view and livestreaming event, WrestleMania, has been hosted at the Superdome twice, with a third time scheduled.
+It first hosted WrestleMania XXX on April 6, 2014, an event which notably featured Brock Lesnar ending The Undertaker's long-standing WrestleMania winning streak and Daniel Bryan defeating Randy Orton and Batista to win the WWE World Heavyweight Championship in the main event.
+WrestleMania returned to the Superdome in 2018 for WrestleMania 34 with Brock Lesnar defeating Roman Reigns in the main event to retain the WWE Universal Championship.
+It was also notable for Ronda Rousey's professional wrestling debut match where she teamed with Kurt Angle to defeat Triple H and Stephanie McMahon in a mixed tag team match.
+The Superdome planned to host the event once again in 2026 for WrestleMania 42, marking its third time as the venue for WWE's premier marquee event, this time as a two-night event on April 11 and 12, 2026.
+However, on May 22, it was announced that the stadium would not host WrestleMania 42 and would instead host a future WrestleMania.